-Captain Velez Bio
+Captain Chris Velez

 Captain Chris Velez joined the Lee County Sheriff’s Office in 1993 and spent the first five years of his career working at the Lee County Stockade.
-Captain Velez was one of the original members of the Corrections Emergency Response Team and served as a team leader.
+Captain Velez was one of the original members of the (C.E.R.T.)
+Corrections Emergency Response Team and served as a team leader.

 In 1997, Captain Velez was chosen to attend the Rehabilitative Training Instructor Course held in Fort Leonard Wood, Missouri where he became certified as a drill instructor for Shock Incarceration Programs, eventually being promoted to Shift Supervisor.

 The following year, Captain Velez was transferred to the Training Division, a role he served for eight years.
 Captain Velez was tasked with the training of more than 450 corrections officers annually along with the supervision and coordinating of all field training officers, trainees and academy recruits.
-While assigned to the Training Division, he was promoted to the rank of lieutenant and then captain.
+While assigned to the Training Division, he was promoted to the rank of Lieutenant and then Captain.